-Once inside a 30 minute time frame from town, the local communities and neighborhoods come into the focus.
-In Redding which is at an elevation of 550 feet, you can travel to the higher elevations of the surrounding foothills ranging to more than 4000 feet.
+Once inside a 30 minute time frame from Redding, the local communities and neighborhoods come into the focus.
+In Redding itself which is at an elevation of 550 feet, you can travel to the higher elevations of the surrounding foothills ranging to more than 4000 feet.
 The smaller areas of Shingletown, Whitmore, Oak Run, Round Mountain, French Gulch, or next to Lake Shasta in Lakehead.
 Within just 10-15 minutes of the center of town, you could be in a somewhat rural setting in Palo Cedro, Anderson, Cottonwood, Bella Vista, historic Old Shasta, or Mountain Gate.
 All of these smaller areas have a variety of housing options.
-The variety of housing options and settings appeals to those who relocate, but being a community of less than 100,000, the number of developed properties available is limited.
+The variety of housing options and settings appeals to those who relocate, but with Redding being a community of less than 100,000, the number of developed properties available is limited.

 Within the subdivision settings are varied in size and price ranges.
 To see some samples of these, head to the Properties for Sale section.
 In the first few pages of that section of the site, youll see some properties located in various areas for informational purposes.
 You can click on Current Listings to see all of the active properties for sale by viewing the Redding MLS, you really can see them all.
 I'd be happy to help you find what youre looking for.